Adam Wilcox (ice hockey)

-Adam Wilcox (born November 26, 1992) is an American professional ice hockey goaltender.
-He is currently an unrestricted free agent who most recently played under contract with the San Antonio Rampage of the American Hockey League (AHL).
+Adam Wilcox (born November 26, 1992) is an American former professional ice hockey goaltender.
 He was selected by the Tampa Bay Lightning in the 6th round (178th overall) of the 2011 NHL Entry Draft.
 Wilcox is cousins with former Minnesota Wild goaltender, Alex Stalock.
 Both Wilcox and Stalock played goaltender for the same high school, South St. Paul.

 Playing career

 Amateur

 In his sophomore year, Wilcox's outstanding play was rewarded when he was selected as the Big Ten Player of the Year and named to the 2013–14 All-Big Ten First Team.

 Wilcox tied Kellen Briggs for the most shutouts in school history (13), with six in his final year with the Gophers.
 He had the two lowest goals against average in team history.
 Wilcox had a .932 save percentage as a sophomore in 2013–14, which made him a Hobey Baker Award top-10 finalist, and a top-5 finalist for the inaugural Mike Richter Award.
 The .932 save percentage is the best in team history.
 Wilcox's 73 career wins are the most among active NCAA goalies and is tied for third all-time at Minnesota with Hobey Baker Award winner Robb Stauber.
 Wilcox finishes his college career with a 73-26-14 record (.710) while posting 22 or more wins in all three seasons with the Gophers.
 Wilcox is a three-time all-conference honoree, and he led the school to three-straight conference titles and three-straight NCAA tournament berths, which included a national championship appearance in 2014.
-In his final season, Wilcox helped the Gophers win the 2015 Big Ten Men's Ice Hockey Tournament and capture the school's first conference playoff title since 2007.
+In his final season, Wilcox helped the Gophers win the 2015 Big Ten men's ice hockey tournament and capture the school's first conference playoff title since 2007.